mit-orcd/orcd-docs-edit/docs/recipes/openclaw-engaging.md

     is needed for data processing, the agent can submit separate SLURM jobs that request their own GPUs (via `OPENCLAW_SLURM_BINDS=1`).

-## Step 1: Install and Build the Container (~10 min)
+## Step 1: Install

-Log in to a login node.
-The quickest way to install is the one-line installer:
+Log in to a login node and run the one-line installer:

 ```bash
 ssh <username>@orcd-login.mit.edu